rk1165/rk1165.github.io/content/notes/tech_tools/hacker_tools.md

 ### Virtual Machines and Containers

 - Virtual machines are simulated computers.
-- Hypervisor - this is a barebones operating system designed to have virtual machines on it, such as esxi or Hyper-V
+- Hypervisor - this is a barebones operating system designed to have virtual machines on it, such as **esxi** or **Hyper-V**
 - Suppose I need 5 programs to run in my datacenter which have slightly different - but conflicting - software dependencies.
 It can run on one hypervisor but effectively a lot of resources - RAM and CPU usage - will be wasted.
 This is one of the problems docker aims to fix.
-- Docker works by sandboxing programs and abstracting the parts of the os they need to talk to.(eg file system access to write and read data)
+- Docker works by sandboxing programs and abstracting the parts of the os they need to talk to. (eg file system access to write and read data)
 - Another key benefit of docker is scaling.
 With docker you can design your containers to be independent of each other, but capable of working together.

-##### Useful features
+#### Useful features

 - **Isolation**: hypervisors do a pretty good job of isolating the guest from the host, so one can use VMs to run buggy or untrusted software reasonably safely
-- **Snapshots**: you can take "snapshots" of your virual machine, capturing the entire state (disk, memory, etc.) make changes to your machine, and then restore to earlier state.
+- **Snapshots**: you can take "snapshots" of your virtual machine, capturing the entire state (disk, memory, etc.) make changes to your machine, and then restore to earlier state.
 This is useful for testing out potentially destructive actions, among other things.
-- [libvirt](https://wiki.libvirt.org/page/UbuntuKVMWalkthrough) toolkit allows you to manage multiple different virtualization providers/hypervisors

-#### Containers
+### Containers

-- Containers are _mostly_ just an assembly of various Linux security features,like virtual file system, virtual network interfaces, chroots, virtual memory tricks, and the like, that together give the appearsance of virtualization.
+- Containers are _mostly_ just an assembly of various Linux security features, like virtual file system, virtual network interfaces, chroots, virtual memory tricks, and the like, that together give the appearance of virtualization.
 - Eg. Amazon Firecracker, Docker, rkt, lxc
 - Containers share the linux kernel with the host.
   ![Docker](/images/docker.png)